Last Update September 2023

 For examples of what constitutes improper digital manipulation (as well as other forms of scientific misconduct), ADA encourages authors to refer to the 2006 editorial by the Journal of Clinical Investigation titled "Stop Misbehaving!"
 In addition, authors are encouraged to refer to Adobe's white paper on using Photoshop CS3 Extended in biomedical imaging.
 The paper provides useful information on maintaining image integrity, editing nondestructively, and the medical and scientific image workflow.

-Videos can also be submitted as supplemental material and should be appropriately labeled, e.g., "Online Supplemental Video S1."
+Videos can also be submitted as supplementary material and should be appropriately labeled, e.g., "Online Supplemental Video 1."
 Supplemental material videos are not required to have legends.

 Most video formats are acceptable, including .avi, .flv, .mov, .mp4, .swf, .wav, .wma, .wmv, and more.
 For helpful information about creating videos, please visit the Video Creation Guide.